yugongxu/hello-world/README.md

     </a>
 </p>

 ## 🔥News

 - *2025-7*: We have open-sourced our evaluation code and are continually improving it.

 - *2025-6*: We have released the OJBench dataset and our paper.

-*OJBench is a comprehensive and challenging benchmark specifically designed to assess LLMs’ code-reasoning capabilities at the competition level.
-Our dataset focuses exclusively on human programming contests and comprises 232 rigorously-selected competition problems sourced from China’s National Olympiad in Informatics (NOI) and the International Collegiate Programming Contest (ICPC).
-These problems are meticulously classified into three difficulty tiers—Easy, Medium, and Hard—derived from contestant voting and real-world submission statistics, and span across bilingual evaluation in both Python and C++.We evaluate numerous models on OJBench, covering open-source/closed-source, reasoning/non-reasoning, 7 B–671 B models.*

 ## Key Findings: Performance of State-of-the-Art Models